Wrexham, Mold and Connah's Quay Railway: Hawarden loop

-On 31 March 1890 a further line was opened by the WMCQR: it had been authorised in 1883.
+On 31 March 1890 a further line was opened by the WMCQR: it had been authorised by the Wrexham, Mold and Connah's Quay Railway Act 1883 (46 & 47 Vict. c. lxv).
 The Hawarden Loop had a new station called Buckley Junction though it was never a junction for passenger trains.
 The old Buckley station near Drury was closed upon opening of Buckley Junction and the Hawarden Loop but after local complaints as it was further from the town centre, it was reopened from 1 June 1893.
 The reopening was not a success and the station closed permanently in February 1895.

 The Hawarden Loop by-passed the original Buckley Railway line, on a gentler gradient (1 in 52), although still a steep one, and gentler curvature.
 It deviated from the original line south of Buckley station and curved to the east, passing through Hawarden and reaching Shotton High Level (originally Connah's Quay and Shotton) where an exchange station was made with the C&HR.
 Connah's Quay Docks was served by a branch by a riverside line from Shotton High Level.